ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ## Map

-Select all your objects in the hierarchy and right click to create a new group containing all the objects.
-Alternatively, use the shortcut CTRL + G.
-Grouping allows you to move all the objects within together at once.
+Create the player's spawn point with Object -> Gameplay -> Create Spawn Point.
+Remember you can toggle gizmo visibility by pressing V!

-Lastly, from shared content, feel free to search for a sky and add it to your project!
+Secondly, from shared content, feel free to search for a sky and add it to your project!
 Like last time, click the plus button and drag it from the Asset Manifest to the Hierarchy.

 ## Win State